TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

 Below is the (truncated) structure for the plugin options of system extension "felogin".
-It shows an example of relative complex data structure used in a FlexForm.
-More information about such usage of FlexForms can be found in the :ref:`relevant section of the TCA reference <t3tca:columns-flex>`.
+It shows an example of relative complex data structure used in a `Flexform`:pn:.
+More information about such usage of `FlexForms`:pn: can be found in the :ref:`relevant section of the `TCA`:pn: reference <t3tca:columns-flex>`.

 .. code-block:: xml